oduameh/node-course/docs/Instructions/keys-and-wallets.md

 ### Enterprise address

-From here, simply build the address using the verification key file:
+Build the address using the verification key file:

 ```
 cardano-cli address build \